freeCodeCamp/freeCodeCamp/docs/how-to-work-on-tutorials-that-use-coderoad.md

 >
 > These changes will use the existing version branch.
 If they are substantial, feel free to add them to `CHANGELOG.md`.
 Most of the time, a good commit message should work

 You never need to modify the `tutorial.json` file directly.
 That will be created with the CLI tools.

-If you are only making instructional fixes such as a typo, grammar fixes, or similar; you don't have to test your changes.
-Follow these instructions to make a PR, keeping in mind that instructions usually use the lessons around them for context.
+If you are only making minor changes like fixing a typo or grammatical error, you don't have to test your changes.

+Follow these instructions to make a PR, keeping in mind that instructions usually use the lessons around them for context:

 - Create a new branch off of `main`
 - Make **and commit** your changes.
 Reminder: You don't need to change anything in the `tutorial.json` file.
 You likely only need to make changes to `TUTORIAL.md`